annatchijova/mutante/README.md

 * **Next-Generation Guardrail Training Data:** The semiotic indicators and layer matches captured during successful bypasses are pure gold for AI safety engineering teams.
 The unique pragmatic patterns that VIGÍA detects provide zero-day training data to patch filters before vulnerabilities are exploited in the wild.
 * **Cross-Model Benchmarking:** By running the identical dataset through GPT-5, Gemini 3.1 Pro, and Claude 3.5, MUTANTE generates a real-world resistance matrix.
 This empirical comparative data is an invaluable asset in the LLM auditing market, revealing the true resistance profile that enterprise AI consumers demand before procuring a vendor.
 * **Capital Optimization:** Automating vulnerability detection through reinforcement learning slashes compute time, minimizes API token consumption, and directs corporate security budgets strictly toward high-yield diagnostics.

+## * **Test Execution**:
+During our technical audit phase, we executed a high-intensity campaign that processed a total of 1,188 probes, indexed in real-time via Elastic Cloud.
+The results demonstrated the model's robustness, as Gemini mitigated 99.6% of the public threat landscape, allowing MUTANTE to surgically isolate only 5 genuine bypasses, representing a 0.42% success rate.
+These forensic findings were specifically concentrated within the Mirror and Scramble attack families—highlighting a Mirror vector with a JCS of 2.90—thereby providing reproducible evidence that serves as a clear security roadmap for the Blue Team to prioritize the hardening of these specific vulnerabilities.

 ---